Stanley Middle School's

 5. Book recommendations?
 Of course!

 Stanley Wildcats are Readers!
-Have a Great Summer!
+Happy Reading!

 Happy Summer Reading!

-In the meantime, check out the Contra Costa County Public Library's online resources:
+Also check out the Contra Costa County Public Library's online resources:

 Kids Book Lists